IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 The registry has the following structure:

 * LINKTYPE Name: Indicates the symbolic name for this LinkType.
 The name is prefixed with "LINKTYPE_" (i.e., LINKTYPE_something).
-* LINKTYPE Value: Indicates the integer value assigned for this LinkType.
+* LINKTYPE Value: Indicates the 16-bit unsigned integer assigned for this LinkType.
 * Description: Provides a very short description.
 * Reference: Indicates an authoritative document reference for the LinkType or a requester reference.

-The LinkType value is a 16-bit number.
 The policy allocation for the LinkType values is as follows:

 * Values from 32768 to 65000 must be allocated via Specification Required ({{Section 4.6 of !RFC8126}}).
 Guidance for Designated Experts is provided in {{sec-de}}.